influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/replaceall.md

 _**Data type:** String_

 ### t
-The string value to replace.
+The substring to replace.

 _**Data type:** String_

 ### u
-The string value to replace all instances of `t`.
+The replacement for all instances of `t`.

 _**Data type:** String_